wrongcoder/gdx-archetype/README.md

 * all: only writes generated resources inside target directories
 * all: has cleaned up dependencyManagement and pluginManagement blocks
 * desktop: includes a Launch4j EXE to help Windows users locate a JRE
-* desktop: includes a JRE re-launcher for older JVMs that don't provide a big enough heap
+* desktop: includes a JRE re-launcher for ancient JVMs that don't provide a big enough heap
 * desktop: produces a ZIP containing a double-clickable JAR and a lib folder (no more huge fat-JARs)
 * desktop: automatically passes the core module through ProGuard
 * html: enables SoundManager2 click-to-flash support